Solveway

 1. You Bring Transferable Skills

-Communication, teamwork, resilience and time management are often stronger in mature learners.
-Employers value this.
+Communication, teamwork, resilience and time management are often well developed in mature learners.
+Employers value these qualities.

 3. You Earn While You Learn

-Unlike university, apprenticeships allow you to earn a salary while gaining a recognised qualification.
-For adults with mortgages or families, this makes the route practical and financially sustainable.
+Unlike full-time study, apprenticeships allow you to earn a salary while gaining recognised skills and experience.
+For adults with mortgages, rent or family commitments, this can make the route more practical.

 4. You Gain Industry Experience

 Apprenticeships are built around real workplace learning.
-That means you are building experience and qualifications at the same time.
+That means you are developing practical experience and recognised skills at the same time.

 What Types of Career Change Apprenticeships Are Popular?